-Unless your contract was drafted recently, it is unlikely that it was drafted to deal with current issues such as the effects of a changing economy, the energy crisis or high levels of inflation.
-However, if you find that your counterparty is in a precarious financial position, you are not without options – now is the time to review your existing contracts.
+Unless your contract was drafted recently, it is unlikely there will have been detailed consideration as to the effects of a changing economy such as a recession or high levels of inflation.
+However, you are not without options – now is time to review your existing contracts.

-Depending on your working relationship with the other party, it may be best to sit down and discuss the position amicably before enforcing your legal rights or remedies.
+Depending on the working relationship with the counterparty, it is always advisable to sit down and discuss the position.

 Most contracts will permit variation if agreed by both parties and in writing.
-Therefore, it might be necessary to vary some particularly onerous terms in the contract which are causing the other party particular difficulties, such as obligations which they may struggle to fulfil but do not necessarily impact the core objective of the agreement.
+Therefore, it might be necessary to vary some particularly onerous terms in the contract which are causing the counterparty particular difficulties.
+These may include obligations which the counterparty may struggle to fulfil but do not necessarily impact the core objective of the agreement.
 By varying them, it will allow the contract to continue and remain workable for both parties.

 When facing economic difficulties, one of the key issues is likely to be around fulfilling payment obligations on time.
 It is therefore worth discussing whether amending the payment provisions may assist the parties fulfil their obligations, such as:

-- Discounts for early payment – this may incentivise paying sums owed to you over other creditors
+- Discounts for early payment- this may incentivize a paying party over other creditors;

-- Instalment options – this can provide some breathing space to ease short term issues with cash flow
+- Instalment options – this can provide them some breathing space if having short term issues with cash flow; or

 - Deferred payment terms.